rossbern/human2anime/index.md

 </p>

 ### Overview
-This repository contains a PyTorch reimplementation of [CycleGAN](https://arxiv.org/abs/1703.10593), and was used to transform human faces into anime faces.
+This repository contains a PyTorch implementation of CycleGAN [(Zhu et al., 2017)](https://arxiv.org/abs/1703.10593), and was trained to transform human faces into anime faces and vice versa.

 ### Installation